Skip to main content

 Component logic

-The core logic of each component is encapsulated in a reusable Hook.
-Each main component is itself little more than a call to its respective Hook and the JSX that utilizes the properties in the object returned from that Hook.
-This enables the creation of a custom presentation layer without having to copy the logic code from the default components.
+The core logic of each component is encapsulated in a reusable hook.
+Each main component is little more than a call to its respective hook plus the JSX that uses the properties returned from that hook.
+This enables creating a custom presentation layer without copying logic code from the default components.

 tip

-The @react-querybuilder/native package is a good example of this concept.
-It calls the Hooks from its own query builder, rule group, and rule components, but nests the sub-components within React Native View elements instead of HTML div elements like the react-querybuilder components.
+The @react-querybuilder/native package demonstrates this concept well.
+It calls the hooks from its own query builder, rule group, and rule components, but nests the sub-components within React Native View elements instead of HTML div elements used by react-querybuilder components.

 useRule